JAForbes/S/README.md

 ### `S.generator`

-The secret sauce of this library.  `S.generator `is exactly like `S.computation` but it allows you to have async resumable computations.
+The super power of this rewrite.  `S.generator `is exactly like `S.computation` but it allows you to have async resumable computations.

 ```js
 const thumbnail = S.generator(function * (){